 DO I NEED TO BOOK?

-You will not need to book to reserve a place at any of our services.
-However, there is a limit to the number of people that each church building (or churchyard if the service is held outside) can hold and still maintain a safe distance of 2m between each household.
+You will need to book to reserve a place at our in-person services.
+This is to ensure we can keep all who are in attendance safe and can keep an accurate record of all in attendance for NHS Track & Trace.
+There is a limit to the number of people that each church building (or churchyard if the service is held outside) can hold and still maintain a safe distance of 2m between each household.
 Ensure you turn up early so you can be a part of the service!

 WILL I NEED A FACE MASK?